LR003 - Get the most out of LR Keywords

 Pueblo Indian Culture

-Now, your choices may be different than mine as people tend to think of these things differently, but however you think about it, you will find that your words tend to fall into a structure based on large categories such as location and subject and then within each, perhaps sub categories like Architecture, Fauna, Flora, Culture, People, Objects, etc. that in turn have a hierarchy under each one.
+Now, your choices may be different than mine as people tend to think of these things differently, but however you think about it, you will find that your words tend to fall into a structure based on large categories such as location and subject and then within each, perhaps sub categories like Architecture, Fauna, Flora, Culture, People, Objects, etc. that in turn have a hierarchy under each one of their own.

 Some of my major categories are these (yours may be different)